Peyote Addiction Signs & Symptoms: A Dangerous Soul Journey

 Some of the dangers include:

 Hallucinogen Persisting Perception Disorder is another condition characterized by sudden hallucinations.
 This can be stressful for the user, especially when there are no patterns of recurrence.
 Flashbacks can lead to madness and fatal accidents.
-Imagine seeing stuff and hearing colors while driving – a year after your last peyote trip!
+Imagine seeing stuff and hearing colors while driving – a year after the last peyote trip!

 Bad trips are another risk.
 The type of trip depends mainly on the product, the environment, and the user’s well-being.
 Nobody is immune, though.
 Bad trips can cause stress, depression, fear, and death.